 - Death Note: Among Shinigami, Ryuk is actually mid to low ranked.
 However, he's still a being that can kill any human by writing their name in the Death Note, no matter how manipulative or intelligent they are including the protagonist Light, whom he eventually kills out of boredom.

 - In Naruto, Naruto and Sasuke had pretty much established themselves as pretty strong genin...until Haku showed up, seemingly killed Zabuza with a flick of the wrist, and disappeared without a second notice.
-When they try to fight him again, Haku reveals he had been holding back (and holds back through the entire fight) that the only challenge he gets is from Naruto's first use of Kurama's chakra.
-And even then, its only because Haku doesn't go in for the kill he's taking a beating.
+When they try to fight him again, Haku reveals he had been holding back (and holds back through the entire fight).
+The only challenge he gets is from Naruto's first use of Kurama's chakra.
+And even then, it's only because Haku doesn't go in for the kill he's taking a beating.
 This becomes even more apparent when Orochimaru and even more villages are introduced, and it takes a LOT of training from Naruto to catch up to Gaara or Neji in Part I and surpass the latter.
 By the tail end of Part II, though, Naruto and Sasuke are quite clearly among the strongest ninja in the world.

-- In Suisei No Gargantia, Ledo is an ordinary soldier among his peers, piloting a mass-produced Real Robot.
+- In Gargantia on the Verdurous Planet, Ledo is an ordinary soldier among his peers, piloting a mass-produced Real Robot.
 Until he finds himself stranded on a long forgotten, far less advanced Earth.
 It's no surprise every time he fights the local hostiles with his mecha, it ends up being a Curb-Stomp Battle.

 - Booster Gold was originally less than a muggle, he was a total loser: an ex-football player from the 25th century disgraced by betting on his own games who ends up as the security guard of a museum.
 He steals a time travel device, a Force Field, a Legion Flight Ring, and a Robot Buddy and transports himself to present day... and has surprisingly become a great hero despite himself.